My Youth Romantic Comedy Is Wrong, as I Expected: Others

-Shizuka is Hachiman's language teacher and the faculty advisor for the Service Club.
+Hachiman's language teacher and the faculty advisor for the Service Club.
 Recognizing his social isolation, she deliberately assigns him to the club hoping it will help him.
 Despite her professional role, she displays eccentric traits—smoking, sensitivity about her age and unmarried status, and frequent references to shōnen manga.
 Her habit of entering the clubroom without knocking consistently annoys Yukino.
 Following the cultural festival, she admonishes Hachiman for his self-sacrificing tendencies, reminding him that his actions hurt those who care about him.